A currency designed to ease internet payment could revolutionize the way people negotiate, from legal contracts to crowdfunding.

 “I would be very hesitant to say, ‘Everyone, go invest in bitcoin,’” Clark said.
 “Yes, it’s crazier now, but it’s also worth more.
 A 25 percent jump used to be from $10 to $12.50.
 Now it’s from $10,000 to $12,500.”

-Clark said the biggest attraction to cryptocurrency is its use of a decentralized ledger technology called blockchain, which causes information to exist omnipresently on every computer running bitcoin software.
+Clark said cryptocurrencies biggest attraction is its decentralized ledger technology called blockchain, which causes information to exist omnipresently on every computer running currency software.

 “When we use our credit card at Home Depot, Home Depot has all of our credit card information,” Clark said.
 “So if someone can break into Home Depot, they’ve got your credit card information.”

-To pay in cryptocoin, however, users anonymously send coins to a private online wallet or a QR code through an app or wallet.
+To pay in cryptocoin, however, users anonymously send coins to a private online wallet or a QR code.

 The transaction is verified by miners.
 Anyone with an internet connection and enough computing power can be a miner.